 The Musculoskeletal Rehabilitation Sciences [MRS] study section evaluates applications pertaining to the biomechanics and therapeutics of impaired physical functioning, as well as exercise and physical manipulation as rehabilitation strategies as they relate to the musculoskeletal system.
-The study section primarily reviews studies on human subjects.

 The List of Reviewers lists all present, whether standing members or temporary, to provide the full scope of expertise present on that date.
 Lists are posted 30 days before the meeting and are tentative, pending any last minute changes.